mkorpela/overrides/README.rst

         @overrides
         def bar(self, y) -> int: # Raises, because the signature is not compatible. return y

+        @overrides
+        def zoo(self): # Raises, because does not exists in the super class. return "foobarzoo"

 Use ``EnforceOverrides`` to require subclass methods that shadow superclass methods to be decorated with ``@overrides``.